saadAw/deep_model_optimization/README.md

 Knowledge Distillation

-Knowledge distillation is a technique where a smaller "student" model is trained to mimic the behavior of a larger, pre-trained "teacher" model.[1][2]
+Knowledge distillation is a technique where a smaller "student" model is trained to mimic the behavior of a larger, pre-trained "teacher" model.
 This can transfer the knowledge from the larger model to a more compact one.
 Our experiments use a ResNet50 as the teacher to train a ResNet18 student.
 TensorRT Optimization

-NVIDIA TensorRT is a high-performance deep learning inference optimizer and runtime library that accelerates AI workloads on NVIDIA GPUs.[3][4]
+NVIDIA TensorRT is a high-performance deep learning inference optimizer and runtime library that accelerates AI workloads on NVIDIA GPUs.
 It applies various optimizations, including layer fusion, kernel auto-tuning, and precision calibration.
 Experiments were run using both FP32 and FP16 precision.
 Combined Approaches

 Several experiments explore the benefits of combining multiple optimization techniques, such as applying TensorRT to a distilled model or quantizing a distilled model.